 It’s rather simple, really, and it’s what sets our therapy apart: we work with you to help you help yourself.

 We’re not going to send you to some cookie-cutter therapy program, pat you on the back and write you a lengthy prescription – our outpatient programs are involved and require you to dedicate no small part (rather, a big part) of your life towards getting better.
-We also enlist the help of willing friends and family to ensure that your treatment is a success – and that long after treatment, any symptoms are dealt with quickly.
+We also enlist the help of willing friends and family to ensure that your anxiety disorder treatment is a success – and that long after treatment, any symptoms are dealt with quickly.

 Don’t get us wrong, a panic disorder isn’t cured overnight.
 It’s a long-term condition – a protective shell that actually harms the people inside it, and constricts them.
 It can take away the joy from life – but instead of smashing that shell open for you, or taking a buzz saw to its hard exterior, we give you the advice and help you need to calmly extract yourself from its vice-like hold, and open up to a life of wonders, fulfillment, and lots of opportunities and experiences for happiness.
 Panic disorders are highly treatable, and we will make every effort to treat yours.